Can Cats Eat Beans?

 Be careful with the bean quantity you give to your cat.

-Cats can eat beans, but the amount of “lectins” in them is very harmful and toxic and one of the leading causes of leaky gut in felines fed with lectins.
+Cats can eat beans, but the amount of “lectins” in them are very harmful and toxic and one of the leading causes of leaky gut in felines fed with lectins.
 It can pass through the protective mucous membrane of the small intestine.
 Therefore, if they are ingested in large amounts, holes can form in the small intestine wall, and toxic substances will remain in the body without being discharged outside the body.
 It is essential to boil the beans when feeding them.
 But it’s necessary to keep it small so that it doesn’t overcharge.

 Chop for easy eating: